 Please make sure you have set up a Development Environment.
+Use the latest code in the core master branch when starting development.

 Setup Your Development Environment

 This page helps with setting up your environment for use with and developing ownCloud.